THE

 Community salvation will require the heart and mind of a whole people to find a common voice, and speak their own prophesy for the renewal of democracy, and the resurrection of the better angel.
 It should begin in America, where the cry for common liberty was raised by a common man--common in his beginnings, foremost in his destiny.

 "We have it in our power to begin the world over again."
 (Thomas Paine; Common Sense, January 1776).
-Indeed, they did; indeed, we do.

 "Without the pen of the author of Common Sense, the sword of Washington would have been raised in vain."
 (John Adams).